CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-avni-software-defined-cloud-partner-template.md

 There are no Avni license costs included.
 The cost to deploy the Avni SDC Partner Template will be billed as a Service Task, but Lumen will provide a credit for those costs.
 In order to receive a credit, please follow the instructions below.
 More information about Service Tasks and fees is [available here](http://www.ctl.io/service-tasks).

 #### Avni Pricing
-1. Software Defined Cloud Controller (LUMEN SDC CNTRL): $25,000/Instance/Year
+1. Software Defined Cloud Controller (Lumen SDC CNTRL): $25,000/Instance/Year
-2. Software Defined Network Services (LUMEN SDN SVC): $100/Instance/Year
+2. Software Defined Network Services (Lumen SDN SVC): $100/Instance/Year
-3. Application VM Management (LUMEN APP VMM): $100/Instance/Year
+3. Application VM Management (Lumen APP VMM): $100/Instance/Year

 Please contact Avni directly to purchase a license by emailing [Avni](mailto:contact@avni.io).